Mark Hamill Is Speechless Over Carrie Fisher’s Death

-The two starred in "Star Wars" as twin siblings Luke and Leia
+The two starred in "Star Wars" as twin siblings Luke and Leia+ READ ARTICLE

 Like many Star Wars fans around the world, actor Mark Hamill could not believe the news that Carrie Fisher died Tuesday.